PaulHost/images/README.md

 # images
-Loading Images from API + from Gallery on Konic
+Loading Images from API + from Gallery on Ionic framework